Frisco Expungement & Nondisclosure Lawyers

 Texas law provides two primary methods for clearing criminal records: expungement and orders of nondisclosure.
 Understanding the difference between these options helps determine the right path forward for your situation.

-Expungement, also known as expunction in Texas, completely removes all records related to your arrest and charges.
-When a record is expunged, it is as if the arrest never happened.
-Law enforcement agencies, courts, and prosecutors must destroy all physical and electronic records.
-This means the expunged record will not appear on any background check.
-Additionally, you can legally deny that the arrest or charge ever occurred.
+Expungement, also known as expunction in Texas, completely removes all records related to your arrest and charges from public view.
+When a record is expunged, it is treated under the statute as if the arrest never happened.
+Law enforcement agencies, courts, and prosecutors must destroy or return qualifying physical and electronic records as ordered by the court.
+This means the expunged record should not appear on most background checks.
+Additionally, in most circumstances you can legally deny that the arrest or charge ever occurred, with certain limited exceptions set out in Texas law.

 Orders of nondisclosure, on the other hand, seal your criminal record from public view but do not destroy it.
 Most employers, landlords, and educational institutions cannot access sealed records.
 However, certain government agencies and licensing boards may still have access.
-Nondisclosure provides significant benefits but does not offer the complete fresh start that expungement provides.
+Nondisclosure provides significant benefits but does not offer the same level of relief as expungement.

 The choice between expungement and nondisclosure depends on your specific circumstances.
-It also depends on the outcome of your case and your eligibility under Texas law.
+Eligibility for either option is determined by criteria outlined in Texas law, as well as the outcome of your case.
 Our Frisco expungement attorneys conduct thorough eligibility reviews.
-We determine which option provides the greatest benefit for your situation.
+We determine which option appears to provide the greatest benefit for your situation.

 Expungement Eligibility Requirements in Frisco